hapax/hapax.github.io/assets/bhqc.md

 A black hole takes information about collapsing stars, dust clouds, or fatally inquisitive astronauts, and outputs what looks like random noise.
 Could a reversible computation connect them?
-That could explains Hawking's result, but remain consistent with quantum mechanics.
+That would explain Hawking's result in a way that is consistent with quantum mechanics.

-A helpful analogy comes from the cryptography, the science of secret messages, or put differently, the science of reversibly concealing information.
+A helpful analogy comes from the cryptography, the science of secret messages, or put differently, the science of *reversibly concealing information*.

 <!-- But computers usually do more than passively store data.
 They will take that data, perform some useful computation on it, and